QY02/CS202_Project/CS202 Project CPU Implementation Report.md

 # Bonus

-- 1)Implement support for complex peripheral interfaces (such as VGA interfaces, mini keyboard interfaces, etc.)

-  Ø Explanation: In this course, only access to complex peripheral interfaces achieved through software and hardware collaboration is supported (that is, accessing related complex peripherals through corresponding instructions or corresponding address information in instructions, rather than just using hardware control to achieve the use of complex peripherals)。

-  Ø 2)Use the uart interface to load different programs onto the CPU for execution without rewriting the FPGA chip。 Ø 3)Optimize performance based on existing Minisys ISA implemented CPUs (pipeline, cache, SIMD, etc.)

-  Ø Explanation: Relevant comparison cases and proof of performance improvement need to be provided simultaneously。 Ø 4)ISA for existing Minisys, instruction type extension, function extension, and implementation。
+### VGA interfaces

+### mini keyboard interfaces

+### Uart interface

-   Ø 5)Better user experience
+### Better user experience

-  Ø For example, the results of bit operations are displayed with LED, and the results of arithmetic operations are displayed with 7 segments of Nixie tube, etc
+- The results of bit operations are displayed with LED, and the results of arithmetic operations are displayed with 7 segments of Nixie tube as well as VGA.
+- This part is implemented with our asm files, as we not only load the result into our LED, but also into our display module.

+### One more thing : Debug Hub

+- This part is a bonus in our opinion, as this provides a practical debug solution after using debug hub in Vivado.
+Otherwise it will be pretty hard to fix a bug.
+- We can open the implemented design and add debug hub to the signals we want to capture.
+After regenerating the bitstream and programing our board, we can directly view the signal wave diagram in Vivado.
+- We may set trigger to record a specific period signal and analysis its behavior.

 # Problems and Summary